Conjugacy stability of parabolic subgroups of Artin-Tits groups of spherical type: Introduction

-Let $X$ be a subset of $S$ and set $\Sigma_X=\{\sigma_x, x\in X\}$.
-The {\it standard parabolic subgroup} associated to $X$ is the subgroup of $W_{\Gamma}$ ($A_{\Gamma}$, respectively) generated by $X$ (by $\Sigma_X$, respectively); denote it by $W_X$ ($A_X$, respectively).
-Consider the subgraph $\Gamma_X$ of $\Gamma=\Gamma_S$ generated by $X$ (the set of vertices is $X$ and the edges are exactly the edges of $\Gamma_S$ which connect two vertices in $X$).
-It is known \cite{Bourbaki,VanderLek} that $(W_{X}, X)$ ($(A_X,\Sigma_X)$, respectively) is the Coxeter system (Artin-Tits system, respectively) of $\Gamma_X$.
-A {\it parabolic subgroup} is a subgroup~$P$ conjugate to some standard parabolic subgroup $A_X$.
-Note that~$P$ and~$A_X$ are isomorphic; if $A_X$ is irreducible of spherical type, the \emph{type} of $P$ is the name of the graph $\Gamma_X$ in Figure \ref{F:Coxeter}.
+Let $X$ be a subset of $S$.
+The {\it standard parabolic subgroup} associated to~$X$ is the subgroup of~$A_{\Gamma}$ generated by $X$ and denoted by~$A_X$.
+Consider the subgraph $\Gamma_X$ of $\Gamma=\Gamma_S$ generated by~$X$ (the set of vertices is $X$ and the edges are exactly the edges of~$\Gamma_S$ which connect two vertices in~$X$).
+It is known \citep{VanderLek} that $(A_{X}, X)$ is the Artin-Tits system of~$\Gamma_X$.
+A {\it parabolic subgroup} is a subgroup~$P$ conjugate to some standard parabolic subgroup~$A_X$.
+Note that~$P$ and~$A_X$ are isomorphic; if~$A_X$ is irreducible of spherical type, the type of~$P$ is the name of the graph~$\Gamma_X$ in \autoref{F:Coxeter}.

-The flagship example of an Artin-Tits group is the braid group on $n$ strands~$\mathcal B_n$ ($n\geqslant 2$).
-It is associated to the Coxeter graph $A_{n-1}$ depicted in Figure \ref{F:Coxeter}; the corresponding Coxeter group is the symmetric group $\mathfrak S_n$.
-Let~$m$ and~$n$ be two positive integers such that $2\leqslant m\leq n$.
-Considering only the $m-1$ first vertices of the graph $A_{n-1}$ furnishes a fundamental example of a standard (irreducible) parabolic subgroup: the braid group~$\mathcal B_m$ embedded in $\mathcal B_n$ by adding $n-m$ straight strands to any $m$-strand braid.
+The flagship example of an Artin-Tits group of spherical type is the braid group on $n$ strands~$\mathcal B_n$ ($n\geqslant 2$) \citep{Artin}.
+It is associated to the Coxeter graph $A_{n-1}$ depicted in \autoref{F:Coxeter}; the corresponding Coxeter group is the symmetric group $\mathfrak S_n$.
+We recall that each generator $s_i$ is the crossing of the strands in the positions $i$ and $i+1$.
+Let~$m$ and~$n$ be two positive integers such that $2\leqslant m\leqslant n$.
+Considering only the $m-1$ first vertices of the graph $A_{n-1}$ furnishes a fundamental example of a standard (irreducible) parabolic subgroup: the braid group~$\mathcal B_m$ embedded in~$\mathcal B_n$ by adding $n-m$ straight strands to any $m$-strand braid.

+It was shown in \citep{GMParabolic} that the above embedding $\mathcal B_m\hookrightarrow \mathcal B_n$ (for $2\leqslant m<n$) does not merge conjugacy classes, i.e. if two $m$-strand braids are conjugate in the $n$-strand braid group, they must already be conjugate as $m$-strand braids.

+Motivated by the latter result, Ivan Marin asked some years ago whether \emph{standard} parabolic subgroups of irreducible Artin-Tits groups of spherical type are conjugacy stable.
+A (non-trivial) proper subgroup~$H$ of a group~$G$ is said to be \emph{conjugacy stable} if any two elements of~$H$ which are conjugated in~$G$ must be conjugated through an element of~$H$; this is equivalent to saying that the conjugacy classes of~$H$ do not merge in~$G$.
+It is an easy exercise to check that conjugacy stability is preserved under subgroup conjugation; therefore Marin's question actually covers all parabolic subgroups of irreducible Artin-Tits groups of spherical type.